samajoel/individualprojectcodingdojo/README.md

     # Main user for test

 OBS: The database to run the app is in the main folder.
+Sales data is inserted from the database.
+The user can only edit sales not create them.